Newcastle is a great place to live, and there are loads of areas to choose from.

 Fenham is to the west of the University and close to the Medical School.
 It provides students with an affordable housing option, with rents ranging from £55 - £65 per person per week.

+Heaton has a long tradition of housing students, and there are a lot of available properties.
 Rents have not increased as rapidly as in other locations, and are currently about £55 - £65 per person per week.

 Very close to the University and city centre, rents in Sandyford typically range from £65 to £75 per person per week.